chrispugliese/SampleShare/README.md

 ## **SampleShare**
 SampleShare is an audio sample sharing social media web application in development.
+/home/saul178/school-work/sample-share-proj/test-songs/ss-logo.png

 ## **What is it?**
-SampleShare is a web application that uses Pythons famous open-source Django web framework, MySQL for its backend database, and Docker for containerizing the project for easy deployement and development.
+SampleShare is a web application that uses Python's famous open-source Django web framework, MySQL for its backend database, and Docker for containerizing the project to simplify deployment and development.
+SampleShare facilitates an artistic community by enabling music enthusiasts to connect, collaborate, and share their collections of music samples.
+If you want to create or discover new sounds for your personal projects or showcase your developed samples, sign up with SampleShare today.

 ## Prerequisites

 Before setting up the project, make sure you have the following installed on your respective system:
-- **Git**: required to clone the repository
+- **Git**: Required to clone the repository
 - **Python 3.x**: Required to run Django and install dependencies.
 - **Docker**: Used to containerize the web server and database.